dougeby/IntuneDocs/intune/help-desk-operators.md

 2. Choose **All services** > **Intune**.
 Intune is located in the **Monitoring + Management** section.
 3. On the **Intune** pane, choose **Troubleshoot**.
 4. Click **Select** to select a user to troubleshoot.
 5. Select a user by typing the name or email address.
 Click **Select**.
 The troubleshooting information for the user shows in the Troubleshooting pane.
-The following tables explains the information.
+The following table explains the information.

 > [!Note]
 > You can also access the **troubleshooting** pane by pointing your browser to: [https://aka.ms/intunetroubleshooting](https://aka.ms/intunetroubleshooting).